junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 This method derives the given event-chain latency based on the age concept.
 By changing `TimeType executionCase` parameter, the latency in the best-case or the worst-case can be derived.

-For the details, see :ref:`task-chain-age`
+For the details, see :ref:`task-chain-age`.

 |